tomassar/judicial-collection-case-management/README.md

 - Before running, make sure you have postgresql ready and your env variables correctly set.
 - Run ```npm install``` to install tailwind

-Executing the project locally is quite straightforward, just run the next command.
+Executing the project locally is quite straightforward, just run the next command
 ```make dev```